If You Invested $100 In This Stock 20 Years Ago, You Would Have $500 Today - Benzinga

-Halliburton HAL has outperformed the market over the past 20 years by 1.27% on an annualized basis producing an average annual return of 9.27%.
-Currently, Halliburton has a market capitalization of $24.17 billion.
+BHP Group BHP has outperformed the market over the past 20 years by 1.22% on an annualized basis producing an average annual return of 9.17%.
+Currently, BHP Group has a market capitalization of $129.34 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.